pinobatch/numism/docs/gb_emu_testing.md

 CPU-visible behaviors.
 The tests show the following results in No$gmb 2.5, VisualBoyAdvance 1.7.2, VisualBoyAdvance-M 2.1.4, Goomba Color 2019-05-04, KiGB v2.05, BGB 1.5.8, rew.
 12STX,
-Mesen-S 0.4.0.66, Gambatte r696, BizHawk 2.5.2 Gambatte, and
+Mesen-S 0.4.0.66, Gambatte r696, BizHawk 2.5.2 Gambatte,
-mGBA 0.9-6554-a2cd8f6cc:
+SDL2 GNUBoy 1.1.1, and mGBA 0.9-6554-a2cd8f6cc:

 - CPU Instrs
   VBA 6 of 11; rew.
 7 of 11; No$gmb and KiGB 9 of 11;
-  VBA-M, BGB, mGBA, Mesen, and Goomba pass
+  GNUBoy 10 of 11; VBA-M, BGB, mGBA, Mesen, and Goomba pass
 - DMG Sound
-  KiGB _crashes;_ rew. hangs with 0 of 11; No$gmb and VBA 0 of 12;
+  KiGB _crashes;_ rew. hangs with 0 of 11; No$gmb, VBA, and GNUBoy
-  Goomba 1 of 12; VBA-M and Mesen-S 7 of 12; mGBA 10 of 12; BGB passes
+  0 of 12; Goomba 1 of 12; VBA-M and Mesen-S 7 of 12; mGBA 10 of 12;
+  BGB passes
 - Halt Bug
-  VBA and rew. enter a reset loop; KiGB and Goomba fail; others pass
+  VBA and rew. enter a reset loop; KiGB, Goomba, and GNUBoy fail;
+  others pass
 - Instr Timing
-  No$gmb and KiGB hang; rew. and Goomba fail #255; others pass
+  No$gmb and KiGB hang; rew. and Goomba fail #255; GNUBoy fails (34, 37); others pass
 - Mem Timing 2
-  KiGB _crashes;_ VBA, No$gmb, rew., and Goomba 0 of 3; VBA-M 2 of 3;
+  KiGB _crashes;_ VBA, No$gmb, rew., GNUBoy, and Goomba 0 of 3;
-  others pass
+  VBA-M 2 of 3; others pass
 - OAM Bug
-  VBA, No$gmb, KiGB, and Goomba fail LCD Sync, rendering others unmeasurable;
-  rew., VBA-M, BGB, Mesen, and mGBA 3 of 8
+  VBA, No$gmb, KiGB, Goomba, and GNUBoy fail LCD Sync, rendering others unmeasurable; rew., VBA-M, BGB, Mesen, and mGBA 3 of 8

 SameBoy v0.13.6 passes everything.
 Results of Gambatte Classic and BizHawk Gambatte are identical to BGB.